nacular/doodle/docs/rendering.md

 ## Drawing on Canvas

 The `render` method provides a [`Canvas`]() onto which the `View` can draw.
-Canvas provides a rich set of operations for geometric shapes, paths, images, and text.
+Canvas offers a rich set of operations for geometric shapes, paths, images, and text.
 It also supports different `Brush` types for filling regions.

-The Canvas provided to a View has a coordinate system anchored at the View's top-left corner.
-This point is `0,0` on the Canvas.
+This Canvas has a coordinate system anchored at the View's top-left corner: `0,0` on the Canvas.
 The Canvas itself extends in all directions beyond the bounds of the View; but the contents drawn to it will be clipped to the view's bounds by default.

-?> sub-classes can disable clipping by setting `clipCanvasToBounds` to `false`
+?> sub-classes can disable clipping by setting [`clipCanvasToBounds`]() to `false`

 You can also transform a Canvas.